geonetwork/geonetwork-ui/apps/webcomponents/README.md

 - Add stories for storybook to run it (angular and element stories)
 - Add a sample HTML file to show how to use it in a third party web page `${webcomponent_name}.sample.html` eg. gn-results-list.sample.html

-## Update web component inputs
+## Update Web Component inputs

-You can handle angular custom elements input changes exactly as it's done for Angular component: whithin the `onChanges` implementation.
+You can handle angular custom elements input changes exactly as it's done for Angular component: within the `onChanges` implementation.

-Update web component input values from the source page:
+Update Web Component input values from the source page:

 ```html
 <div>